Valid Mondays through Fridays, January 2, 2015 through June 30, 2015

 During each winery's regular tasting room hours.

-Wine Weekday Passports can be purchased at participating wineries starting January 2, 2014 through it's expiration May 30, 2014 while supplies last.
-They are no longer sold online because of delivery issues.
-Please plan on purchasing your passport upon your arrival.
+Wine Weekday Passports can be purchased at participating wineries starting January 2, 2015 through it's expiration June 30, 2015 or while supplies last.
+They will be available to purchase online that date as well, but can take 2-3 weeks to be delivered as we mail them via USPS but on occassion have had delivery issues so we recommend purchasing them at the wineries.
 You should call ahead to confirm the winery has this passport in stock.
 Wineries will oftentimes set passports aside for you, so you can be assured they'll be waiting for you upon your arrival.

 A passport is a simple document that for a set price enables an individual to enjoy a free, standard flight of wines at each of the participating wineries listed in the booklet one time each.
 Normal tasting fees at the wineries range from $2-$5 per winery and a flight of wine typically range from 4-8, 1 oz. samples of their wine.
 Passports are an especially great value for regional residents that can readily visit our Trail more than once per season, enabling them to explore all of the many participating wineries across multiple weeks.
 One-time visitors to the region that plan on visiting at least 8-10 wineries will likely also find this product to be a good value.
 If your plan is to visit fewer than 8 wineries, then it is probably wise to not purchase the passport, and instead pay the incremental tasting fees that are common to most wineries in the region.
 These passport programs are not valid for groups of 8 or more people.